yetanotherfrancisdeveloper/thinkcspy-exercises/README.md

 ## Chapter 7

 [In this chapter](https://runestone.academy/runestone/books/published/thinkcspy/Selection/toctree.html) are explained logical operators and conditional statements.
-The arguments are listed as follows:
+The paragraphs are listed as follows:

 <ul>
   <li><b>7.1.</b> Boolean Values and Boolean Expressions</li>